hazelcast/hazelcast-cpp-client/README.md

     std::cout << "The counter value is " << *result << std::endl;
 ```

-Other asynchronous methods provided by IAtomicLong structure are:
+Other asynchronous methods provided by the IAtomicLong structure are:
 - `addAndGetAsync`
 - `compareAndSetAsync`
 - `decrementAndGetAsync`